Meeting needs

 For additional research, see:

 Exhibit Files - A community site for exhibit designers and developers, Exhibit Files is a community and shared collection of scientific exhibition records and reviews.
-It has an emphasis on physical exhibits, with some online exhibits.
+It emphasizes physical exhibits, with some online exhibits.
 Browse case studies and reviews of exhibits and exhibitions.